philiplambok/reina-theme/README.md

 - Vue.js 2

 ## Usage
-1. Copy assets/script.js and style.css to your project.
+1. Copy assets/script.js and assets/style.css to your project.
 2. Use this template

 ```html